Our HDHP, Standard and High plans offer resources and rewards for your growing family.

 You may obtain the breast pump and supplies from a contracted (in-network) provider (such as your OB-GYN).
 Not all providers are contracted to supply breast pumps (or associated supplies), so confirm with your provider if they are contracted with your medical network to supply pumps.
 A list of nationwide breast pump providers is included below — these providers can ship on a nationwide basis.
 Providers may have different brands or models in stock, which are subject to change.

 If you choose to use a non-contracted (out-of-network) provider, you will be responsible for all costs as outlined in the plan brochure.
 You will not be reimbursed for a pump or supplies purchased at a retail store.

 UnitedHealthcare Select Plus

 New for 2024: Members receive up to a $150 allowance (but not greater than the cost of the class; deductible applies for HDHP members) for childbirth classes, both in-network or out-of-network, as long as they are offered through a covered provider or facility.

 Q: Where can I find an explanation of maternity benefits?

 A: Your GEHA plan brochure is your best source of information.
-Generally speaking, if you use in-network providers and have a pregnancy without complications, you will be covered at 100%.
+Generally speaking, if you use in-network providers and have a pregnancy without complications, you will be covered at 100% (Calendar year deductible applies for HDHP members.).
 There may be circumstances in which this does not apply.
 Please call GEHA Customer Care at 800.821.6136 for clarification if needed.